json-api/json-api/_format/1.1/index.md

 ### <a href="#profiles-processing" id="profiles-processing" class="headerlink"></a> Processing Profiled Documents/Requests

+#### <a href="#profiles-processing-identifying-applied-profiles" id="profiles-processing-identifying-applied-profiles" class="headerlink"></a> Identifying a Document's Profiles
+Before any processing can begin, the recipient of a profiled document must correctly identify which profiles have been applied to that document.

+To do so, a recipient (client or server) **MUST** look only at the `profile` links in the document's top-level `links` object.

+In other words, recipients **MUST NOT** consider the profile URIs listed in the `Content-Type` header, which may be different than those listed in the document if the sender's message is malformed.

+> Note: the set of profiles that apply to a document is conceptually distinct
+> from, but likely overlaps with, the set of profiles that apply to processing
+> the request that includes/produces that document.
+The server identifies this
+> latter set of profiles through the `profile` query parameter (or its internal
+> decision to enable certain profiles automatically).

+#### <a href="#profiles-processing-value-handling" id="profiles-processing-value-handling" class="headerlink"></a> Handling a Profile's Data
 When a profile is applied to a request and/or document, the value used for each of the profile's document members or query parameters is said to be "a recognized value" if that value, including all parts of it, has a legal, defined